-2.6.2 Employer social contributions (tscer_ee)
+2.6.2 Employer social contributions (tscer\ee)

 Employers pay the social tax, which is divided into a health insurance part and a pension insurance part.
-The social tax is applied to gross employment income, subject to the minimum level (see rates in Table 2.13) which is independent of work intensity (i.e. whether working part-time or full-time).
-The pension insurance component is further allocated between the state pension scheme and compulsory funded pension scheme for those employees who have joined the funded pension scheme.
+The social tax is applied to gross employment income, subject to the minimum level (see rates in Table 2.15) which is independent of work intensity (i.e. whether working part-time or full-time).
+The pension insurance component is further allocated between the state pension scheme and funded pension scheme for those employees who have joined the funded pension scheme (it is voluntary since 2021).
 Employers also pay their part of the unemployment insurance contributions.
 Central government pays the social tax, either total or health insurance part, on certain social benefits (see section 2.6.4 for more details).